 A handlebar bag will be your best friend.
 It’s such a convenient way to have easy access for your phone, wallet, snacks, and other light gear.

 Cycling gloves help.
 Prolonged riding can cause calluses or blisters to develop.
-If they tear unexpectedly this has potential to ruin your tour.
+If they tear unexpectedly this has potential to disrupt your tour.

 It’s also good to invest in a rear-view mirror.
 Most cyclists tend to veer into the road when looking over their shoulder.